Muhammad Saeed al-Hakim: Education

-He started his earlier education at the age of 5.
-His great father, Ayatollah Mohamed Ali al-Hakim started teaching him from the introductory subjects like Arabic language, grammar, logic, eloquence, jurisprudence and its fundamentals till he finished most of his intermediate studies.
-Further he also studied from his grandfather Grand Ayatollah Sayyid Mohsin al-hakeem where he attended a great deal of his Jurisprudence teachings.
-Ayatollah Hussein Al-Hilli and Sayyid Abu al Qasim al Khoei were also among his teachers.
+As someone who hailed from a clerical family, al-Hakim began his religious education at the tender age of 5.
+Under his father, he studied in the introductory subjects that include Arabic language, and grammar; logic; eloquence; jurisprudence and its fundamentals, until concluding his intermediate studies.
+He studied under his maternal grandfather, the grand Ayatollah, the advanced studies, where he attended a great deal of his Jurisprudence teachings.
+Among his other teachers were Shaykh Hussein Al-Hilli and Sayyid Abu al-Qasim al-Khoei were also among his teachers.